yulongl/CarND-Semantic-Segmentation/README.md

 Limited usage in GPU mode in the Workspace but with 12GB GPU memory.
 So I used larger batch size but didn't used a very small learning rate.
 This set of hyperparameters is not for best performance but is suitable for this environment.

 ##### Test Examples
+Overall the system performs well, with only a few false positives:
 ![1](https://github.com/yulongl/CarND-Semantic-Segmentation/blob/master/pic/um_000056.png)
 ![2](https://github.com/yulongl/CarND-Semantic-Segmentation/blob/master/pic/um_000060.png)
 ![3](https://github.com/yulongl/CarND-Semantic-Segmentation/blob/master/pic/um_000066.png)